An unexpected endeavor, born from a mother-daughter connection …

 Trail Folk Designs was born in November of 2019, just over a year after my mom suffered a terrible stroke that would ultimately leave her blind.
 Since my childhood I can remember the craftiness my mom brought to table – literally creating and making all sorts of items in her “free” time of raising four children, me being the youngest.
-She was the ultimate bead collector alongside all of the other supplies she gathered over the years.
+She was the ultimate bead collector and crafts person, literally able to make treasures out of nothing.

-I started dabbling in jewelry making quite unintentionally shortly after my mom ended up in the hospital, and from there it became a full-fledged passion that I just couldn’t get enough of.
-I cannot fully explain how Trail Folk Designs came to fruition to be quite honest, but I do know it is what I am meant to do.
+I started dabbling in jewelry making quite unintentionally following my mom's hospitalization, and from there it became a full-fledged passion that I just couldn’t get enough of.
+I cannot fully explain how Trail Folk Designs came to fruition, but I do know it is what I am meant to do.
 Each piece of Trail Folk truly tells a story and is made with deep-rooted love.

 Art, creativity, and the outdoors have always been a part of my life.
 I started in photography around age 13 or so, and 15 years later received my BFA in Photography from Southern Utah University.
-I dabbled in music as a young adult as well, and now play mandolin and sing in the Southern Utah local americana band, Mountaintop Sound.
-I currently work a nine-to-five “day job” but yearn for the day I make Trail Folk Designs my full-time profession.
+I dabbled in music as a young adult as well, and now play mandolin and sing in the americana band, Mountaintop Sound.

 I cherish childhood memories of hiking, boulder climbing, and camping with family, and continue to find inspiration in the outdoors and get into the beauty of Mother Earth any moment I get.